zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Example

 Consider a system with two partitions.
 Coordinator sends `checkpoint` command to both partitions.
-There is also inter-partitions communication around the same time.
+There is also inter-partition communication around the same time.

 ###### Case 1
 Two partitions receive checkpoint command around the same time.
 The following is a representation of the logStream.
 Each row represents a record (a command or an event).